Text elements must have sufficient color contrast against the background

 This rule will not report on text elements that have a

-background-image, are obscured by other elements or are images of text.
+background-image, are obscured by other elements or are images

 This also checks for child elements of disabled buttons so they can be ignored to avoid a false value.